Contact an Advisor

-Advisers accomplish their mission by complementing classroom and co-curricular opportunities at the University.
-Advisers must understand university, college and departmental policies as well as institutional protocol.
-Advisers are empathetic and available to their advisees.
+Advisors accomplish their mission by complementing classroom and co-curricular opportunities at the University.
+Advisors must understand university, college and departmental policies as well as institutional protocol.
+Advisors are empathetic and available to their advisees.
 They often serve as advocates for both students and the institution.

 Advising goals mirror those of the University.
 Quality advising assists students to develop decision-making and problem-solving skills; it reinforces the University’s goal to promote life-long inquiry; it encourages humane and global perspectives; it facilitates independent thought and understanding; it often involves referrals to other appropriate campus and community resources.

 Advising is a professionally-recognized activity.
 It is part of the teaching component for faculty when they are considered for promotion and tenure; it is the primary, if not sole, responsibility for some Professional and Scientific Personnel.